KushBlazingJudah/website/index.md

 Hi, I program things in my free time and listen to an absurd amount of music.
 I try to run as much free software as I can, and maintain a couple of projects of my own.

+My favourite/most well known programming languages are Go and Lua, but I also know bits and pieces of C and Python but consider myself a master of neither.
+I work with POSIX sh, HTML, CSS, and JavaScript begrudgingly.

 You may find me in various dark and dusty corners of the Internet, usually under the moniker Anonymous.